KKpresso/autism-detection-ai/README.md

 - Deep neural network for autism detection
 - User-friendly web interface for medical professionals
 - Integration with ABIDE dataset
+- Using AI API's (ChatGPT and Deepseek like models to train and create a chat interface for users)

 ## Setup